XanderGil/dementia-haptic-guidance/README.md

 After calibration, the compass achieved a directional accuracy of approximately ±10°, which was considered acceptable for this application.

 ### Step 3: Tilt and Roll Compensation

-Because the device is worn on the body, the sensor is rarely perfectly horizontal during movement.
-Even small tilts can distort compass readings and produce incorrect heading values.
-To compensate for this, an MPU6050 IMU was added.
-This module measures:
+Because the device is worn on the body, the sensor will not always remain perfectly horizontal while the user is walking.
+This can distort the compass heading calculated from the magnetometer and result in incorrect left/right navigation feedback.

-- tilt
-- roll
-- acceleration

-Using this information, the software compensates the magnetometer readings in real time so the heading remains stable even when the user moves naturally.
+To improve heading stability, the system combines the 3-axis magnetic field data from the LIS3MDL with the 3-axis accelerometer data from the MPU6050.
+The accelerometer acts as a gravity reference, allowing the software to estimate the tilt of the device in real time.

+Tilt compensation is performed using vector projection.
+First, the magnetic field vector is projected onto the gravity vector: float dot = mx * ax + my * ay + mz * az;

+The component aligned with gravity is then removed: float hx = mx - dot * ax;
+float hy = my - dot * ay;
+float hz = mz - dot * az;

+This produces a horizontal magnetic vector that is less affected by tilt and roll.
+The final heading is then corrected for local magnetic declination and smoothed using an exponential filter to reduce sensor noise and prevent unstable haptic feedback

 ### Step 4: Haptic Feedback System

 ### Step 5: Driver Communication
 The TacHammer actuators are controlled using DRV2605L haptic driver boards.
-A hardware limitation appeared because both driver boards use the same fixed I2C address, meaning they cannot normally operate together on the same bus.

-To solve this, a TCA9548A I2C multiplexer was added.
-This allows the Arduino to communicate with each driver independently and activate the left and right actuator separately.
+Since both driver boards use the same fixed I2C address, a TCA9548A I2C multiplexer was integrated into the system design from the start.
+This allows the Arduino to communicate with each driver independently and control the left and right actuator separately.

 ### Step 6: Software integration
 The Arduino software continuously: